MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > * **Prioritize critical flows.** Use Application Insights' [userflows](/azure/azure-monitor/app/usage?tabs=aspnetcore#user-flows---analyze-user-navigation-patterns) experience to understand usage patterns, which will allow you to prioritize critical flows.
 >
-> * **Optimize operational tasks.** Use [Release Annotations](/azure/azure-monitor/app/release-and-work-item-insights?tabs=release-annotations) for deployments and [custom events](/azure/azure-monitor/app/api-custom-events-metrics) for other actions.
+> * **Optimize operational tasks.** Use [Release Annotations](/azure/azure-monitor/app/release-and-work-item-insights?tabs=release-annotations) to track deployments and [custom events](/azure/azure-monitor/app/api-custom-events-metrics) for other actions.
 >
 > * **Use [Live Metrics stream](/azure/azure-monitor/app/live-stream?tabs=otel) and [availability alerts](/azure/azure-monitor/app/availability?tabs=standard#availability-alerts) to respond to live performance issues.** Plan how to address problems by incorporating clear lines of communication and responsibilities.
 >